 My friend Maybelline from OnFountainPens.com lent me this interesting pencil to review.

-This is the Worther Shorty mechanical pencil that's made in Germany.
+This is the Worther Shorty mechanical pencil or lead holder that's made in Germany.

 As the name suggests, it's quite a short pencil at only 10.5cm in length.

 The body is made of plastic except for the metal clamp that grips the lead.
 There are different colours available for the body which has a hexagonal barrel.
 The pencil may be short but it's not uncomfortable to hold.

 The coloured leads come in little cardboard cartridges.
 There are 8 colours namely black, blue, pink, green, yellow, orange, red and white.
 Black is just the normal hard graphite.

 The coloured leads are quite densely pigmented.
 Colours are strong.
 They are all quite hard with the exception of orange which is rather soft.